 In an ideal divorce situation, both parties agree to part ways without dispute over property, child custody, or grounds for divorce.
 However, in reality, most divorce cases are not that simple.
 A contested divorce is a case where the court will have to decide on matters that you and your spouse cannot come to an agreement upon.
 During the trial, the judge will listen to both parties and make an informed decision on each issue.
 A contested divorce can even last several months to over a year.

 In a contested divorce, the judge may have to decide on certain matters such as:

 - Financial settlement

-To help protect your rights and interests in a contested divorce, seek the representation of a Winchester family law attorney from Amable Law.
+To help protect your rights and interests in a contested divorce in Virginia, seek the representation of a Winchester family law attorney from Amable Law.
 We are experienced and dedicated to providing the personal attention our clients need.

 The Process of Contested Divorce in Virginia

 If you have decided on filing for divorce, you must first determine the jurisdiction of your divorce.
 If you have been living consistently in Virginia in the last six months, you may be eligible to file your divorce in the state.